DynoCC/Dyno-Custom-Commands/Fun Commands/Mini-Games/Dyno-RPG/README.md

 - The `Adventurer` role is the base role for playing Dyno RPG.
 As such it is suggested to use the role selection menu when adding these commands to make the commands require it.

 ***This is a ongoing project and will have more commands added over time.
-Anyone who wishes to contribute their own commands would of course be much appreciated.***
+Anyone who wishes to contribute their own commands would of course be welcome to do so.***